 A staff member we had not met yet asked if he could have a treat.
 I said yes, but only if she held out her hand and made no eye contact.
 We were fine until she decided eye contact was needed, at which point Rufus began barking.
 Ugh.
 It’s an honest mistake.
 I don’t mean to complain because they really are the loveliest people.
 It’s heartening that despite seeing dogs every day, they are not remotely jaded by them.
 Every dog who walks in is a cause for celebration, which makes them awesome.

 Because we were a little early, we did not get a room immediately.
 Rufus seemed OK with this.
 We had a little bit of barking but not too much.
 He even yawned and lay down in front of me.
 This was a good sign!
 Yawning is a sign of shaking off tension, so that, plus lying down showed he was not very scared.
 Rufus continued his non-terrible behavior when both an adorable terrier and a cat were brought inside.
 His ears perked up and he barked a few times, but there was nothing threatening, and there was zero lunging.
+I will take what I can get.

 I put the muzzle on him, which he did not like.
 It let him open his mouth enough to lick cheese whiz but he did not like the new room or the two people in there with us.
 He did not want to be touched, let alone groped and stuck with a needle.
 There was a lot of reconfiguring the situation to decide who would hold him and who would stick him.